SteelCompendium/data-gen/Ancestries/Elf, high.md

 # Unstoppable Mind

 Your mind allows you to maintain your cool in any situation.
-You can't be dazed.
+You can't be [[Dazed|dazed]].